PO Box 9021, Wilmington, DE 19809, USA

 Turdus merula

-An Old World species, mostly in the western Palearctic region.
+The Common Blackbird is an Old World species, mostly in the western Palearctic region.
 A male was found dead in Bonavista, Newfoundland, Canada on November 16, 1994.
 There have been other North American records, mainly in northeastern Canada.
 The species has occurred on occasion (a dozen or so times) in Greenland.

 Outside North America, the Common Blackbird has been seen during FONT tours in Andorra, Bulgaria, the Canary Islands, France, Hungary, Iceland (where recently established), Poland, Romania, Spain, Sweden, Turkey.